apostrophecms-legacy/apostrophe-websockets/README.md

 Apostrophe Websockets
 =====================

+## Currently for OLD versions of Apostrophe

+This module was for Apostrophe 0.5.x.
+Currently there is no port for Apostrophe 2.x.
+Contributions welcome.

+## How to use

 `apostrophe-websockets` adds `socket.io` to your [Apostrophe](https://github.com/punkave/apostrophe) project.
 To use it, add it to your `package.json` file and then add the following to your Apostrophe `app.js` module configuration:

 ```javascript